Chasing Truth: Chapter 20

 It was time.

 Mari couldn’t put it off any longer.
-She made the decision and she needed to let the others know.
+She’d made the decision and she needed to let the others know.
 There was no use in dragging it out any further.
-She parked at the guesthouse after work and was getting ready to head to the main house when she found the stuffed toy jaguar holding a single green and yellow flower from the Rocanda trail.
+She parked at her place after work and was getting ready to head to the main house when she found the stuffed toy jaguar holding a single green and yellow flower from the Rocanda trail.

 When she opened the back door Allison was at the stove stirring what smelled like cabbage in a pot.
 Gage sat at the breakfast bar with a laptop in front of him, focused on it as if it held the answer to all life’s questions.
 Raoul was seated beside him, playing with his hands without any real thought.

 She shut the door behind her and just stood there.
-Allison turned at her entrance and offered a tentative smile.
+Allison turned at the sound and offered a tentative smile.
 She didn’t miss Raoul and Gage’s eyes on her either.

 Given she hadn’t eaten a full meal all day she didn’t see a reason to turn her down.
-“Yeah, dinner’s good.
-Make it to go though.
-Long day”
+“Dinner would be good, but make it to go though.
+Today was a long day.”

-Allison’s smile weakened.
+Allison’s smile weakened as she nodded.
 Then her eyes landed on the stuffed animal in Mari’s hand.

 “From Tyler?
 I haven’t seen him around much lately.”

-Raoul jerked to attention then as if the same occurred to him.
-Mari shrugged off the question and spun one of the kitchen chairs around to take a seat.
+Raoul jerked to attention then as if the same had just occurred to him.
+Mari shrugged off the question as she came farther inside and spun one of the stools at the bar around to take a seat.

 “Things have been busy.”